Firefox for Android loses one of its most popular extensions as LastPass discontinued their password manager extension

-LastPass was slow to port their extension for Firefox for desktop from Firefox’s legacy extension platform to the new WebExtensions API.
+LastPass was slow to port their extension for Firefox for desktop from Firefox’s legacy extension platform to the new WebExtensions Application Programming Interface (API).
 The updated extension wasn’t ready until days before the release of Firefox 57, the last version that supported the legacy extension platform.

 The porting delay is interesting as the WebExtension API is very similar to the Chromium Extension API that have been used by Google Chrome and other web browsers for many years already.
 LastPass already had working extensions for these browsers, so it shouldn’t have been a huge job to port it.

 The differences between the new WebExtension API for Firefox for Android and desktop are smaller than the differences were with the legacy platform.
 Developing extensions for Firefox for Android can more difficult than developing desktop extensions.
 Developer tools like source maps aren’t available, debugging is more difficult, and test deployment is unnecessarily complex.

 Other popular extensions like 1Password can be installed in Firefox for Android, but the 1Password extension isn’t working on Android either.
 There are other password manager extensions available to Firefox for Android, but I haven’t tested to see if any of them work because none of them have managed to attracted a significant number of users.

-Update (): I’ve personally decided to switch from LastPass to Bitwarden on Android and desktop.
+Update (): I’ve decided to switch from LastPass to Bitwarden on Android and desktop.
 I’ll post something about Bitwarden at a later time.

 The most practical built-in password manager alternative for Firefox for Android is Firefox’s own built-in password manager combined with Firefox Sync.
 I need a more flexible and portable solution than what is offered by the built-in password manager, and will be looking for a replacement password manager.
 Again.